rzymek/cv/krzysztof.rzymkowski.md

 ### Euler Hermes (9 years)
 Responsible for the design and implementation of web and integration applications on **JBoss**, **IBM WebSphere**, and **Wildfly** application servers, including the client-facing insurance portal and an internal international contract management system.
 Developed **JMS and webservices integration** solutions.
 Introduced and maintained **Jenkins**-based **DevOps** for improved automation.

-*For further work history please take a look out my (LinkedIn profile)[https://www.linkedin.com/in/krzysztof-rzymkowski].*
+*For further work history please take a look out my [LinkedIn profile](ttps://www.linkedin.com/in/krzysztof-rzymkowski).*
 ## Education

 * **Master in Computer Science (mgr.inż.)**.
 [MINI](https://mini.pw.edu.pl/), [Politechnika Warszawska](http://www.pw.edu.pl/).
 2005.